-LTE, LTE-Advanced and 5G: System Design and Operation
+LTE Advanced and 5G System Design and Operation

-The above courses can be taken separately or as a single package as part of the LTE and LTE-Advanced: System Design and Operation course.
+The above courses can be taken separately or as a single package as part of the LTE Advanced and 5G System Design and Operation course.

 All delegates will receive a free copy of "LTE Advanced: 3GPP Solution for IMT-Advanced" by Harri Holma and Antti Toskala " by Harri Holma and Antti Toskala (Wiley).

 With the explosion in mobile data traffic, mobile networks are needing to introduce a range of extensions to 4G radio technology to continue to provide a good user experience.

 This 1-day course explains the wide range of 4G features available within the LTE Advanced umbrella contained in 3GPP Releases 10-12.

 We cover the topics of Dual Connectivity and Inter-site Carrier Aggregation, Enhanced Coordinated Multipoint and evolutions of MIMO.

 We also explain the benefits of Small Cells, Relay Nodes and Heterogeneous Networks in making the most of the available radio spectrum.